Civil discourse: Importance

+Guidelines

 In order to have a successful civil discourse, there are some guidelines that each participant should follow.
-First, participants have to remain respectful and calm even when confronted to ideas or views that they disagree with.
+First, participants have to remain respectful and calm even when confronted with ideas or views that they disagree with.
 To make a point or defend a position in a civil discussion, you would employ logic, persuasion, proof, knowledge, and reasoning, but you would not personally attack the opposing party.
-It is important to separate egos and ideas, a lot of individuals feel threatened when their ideas are challenged which impacts the discourse.
+It is important to separate egos and ideas.
+A lot of individuals feel threatened when their ideas are challenged, which impacts the discourse.
 Keeping a logical frame is very valuable in these situations.
-As mentioned by the Administrative Office of the U.S. Courts, separating facts and opinions will result in a more constructive discussion, while both are valid they have to be expressed appropriately.
+As mentioned by the Administrative Office of the U.S. Courts, separating facts and opinions will result in a more constructive discussion.
+While both are valid, they have to be expressed appropriately.

 Proponents of civil discourse have proposed loosely defined "rules" to be followed.
 Andrea Leskes, writing in Liberal Education in 2013, gave a list of such rules, such as listening thoughtfully to what others say, seeking to understand the sources of disagreement and common ground, coming into the discussion willing to compromise, using verified information to support one's argument, and refraining from violence.
-However, as noted by Kirby Jarod, at times it is impossible to remain stoic during such debates as our responses are largely emotion based.
-Such responses can lead to divides and further conflict among parties rather than any form of resolution.
-Therefore, scholars have asserted the idea that empathy plays a critical role in civil discourse as it allows for interpersonal relationships to be established.
+More specifically, to partake in civil discourse effectively, Leskes suggests the following practices: